Nagendra1997/mesibo-documentation/1-chatbot/reference/message.md

 ---

 # Message
 The `Message` class can be used to send messages.
-Messages received in the handler `mesibo.onmessage` will be of this type.
+Messages received in the callback `mesibo.onmessage` will be ofthis type.

 # Constructor